Sadman-Sakib2234/discord-music-bot/README.md

 # discord-music-bot (Inco)

+<a href="https://discord.com/api/oauth2/authorize?client_id=861857305686966273&permissions=8&scope=bot">All The Bot To Your Server</a>

-inco is an opensource music bot written in python. it can play music give lyrics of the music and much more. you can also control the volume. the prefix of the bot is <h4>+</h4>
+inco is an opensource music bot written in python. it can play music give lyrics of the music and much more. you can also control the volume. the prefix of the bot is +.

 ## Commands